70 Advanced French Vocabulary Words

 51. La Œnologie

 The science of winemaking.
 (Did you really think you’d get through this post without a wine mention?)
-A true amateur (lover) of wine will know that an œnologue (a winemaker) is not the same thing as sommelier (a wine steward).
+A true amateur (lover) of wine will know that an œnologue (a winemaker) is not the same thing as a sommelier (a wine steward).

 Après ses études d’œnologie, François Raget a accepté de diriger l’entreprise familiale.